jamwil1226/note-taker/README.md

 ## Description

 #### This NOTE TAKER app allows the user to quickly and easily write and save notes.
+This app utilizes HTML, CSS, JavaScript, Node.js, Express.js, JSON, Git, and Heroku.
 ![User Story](./public/assets/images/user-story.png)

 ## Table of Contents